-Commonly prescribed analgesia at discharge
+Commonly prescribed analgesic medicines at discharge

-It would be reasonable to expect differences in prescription trends during discharge as opposed to admission, with recovery from surgery tending to lessen the need for analgesia - especially opioid-based analgesia - upon discharge.
-However, trends of supply during discharge were very similar to admission: immediate-release opioids (97% at discharge vs 97% during admission), non-opioid analgesia (97% vs 96%), sustained-release opioids (oral formulation) (71% vs 77%) and partial/mixed opioids (66% vs 74%).
-Again, the high rate of sustained-release opioids provided both during admission and upon discharge for the treatment of acute pain is concerning.
-ANZCA's statement specifically mentions risk for first-time users, the elderly and people on other medications40.
-Whilst prescription of transdermal sustained-release opioid patches was lower overall than other analgesia medicines, 22% of respondents recorded their provision during admission, as well as 11% at discharge.
-This is also concerning as transdermal sustained-release opioid patches are indicated for persistent, but not acute, pain management.
-The Royal Australian College of General Practitioners has recently supported the introduction of standardised discharge management for people taking opioids to address some of these prescribing practices41.
+It would be reasonable to expect differences in prescribing during discharge as opposed to admission, with recovery from surgery tending to lessen the need for analgesic.
+However, reported trends of supply during discharge were very similar to admission: immediate-release opioids (97% at discharge vs 97% during admission), non-opioid analgesic (97% vs 96%), sustained-release opioids (oral formulation) (71% vs 77%) and partial/mixed opioids (66% vs 74%).
+Again, the high rate of sustained-release opioids provided for the treatment of acute pain at discharge is concerning.
+The indicates that although the reduction of use of opioids post-surgery is generally the intention of surgery, provision at discharge may unintentionally stimulate ongoing use.
+Again, ANZCA's 2018 statement specifically mentions risk of harm for first-time users, the elderly and people on other medications48.
+The Royal Australian College of General Practitioners has recently supported the introduction of standardised discharge management for people taking opioids to address some of these prescribing practices52.